hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Other known issues

-1. The built-in VPN client in Windows may not support IKEv2 fragmentation (this feature <a href="https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-ikee/74df968a-7125-431d-9c98-4ea929e548dc" target="_blank">requires</a> Windows 10 v1803 or newer).
+1. The built-in VPN client in Windows may not support IKEv2 fragmentation (this feature [requires](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-ikee/74df968a-7125-431d-9c98-4ea929e548dc) Windows 10 v1803 or newer).
 On some networks, this can cause the connection to fail or have other issues.
-You may instead try the <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode.
+You may instead try the [IPsec/L2TP](clients.md) or [IPsec/XAuth](clients-xauth.md) mode.
-1. If using the strongSwan Android VPN client, you must <a href="../README.md#upgrade-libreswan" target="_blank">update Libreswan</a> on your server to version 3.26 or above.
+1. If using the strongSwan Android VPN client, you must [update Libreswan](../README.md#upgrade-libreswan) on your server to version 3.26 or above.

 ### Additional troubleshooting

-Click <a href="clients.md#troubleshooting" target="_blank">here</a> for additional troubleshooting information.
+Click [here](clients.md#troubleshooting) for additional troubleshooting information.

 ## Remove IKEv2